21st Century Cures Act

-The agencies convened a Working Group of federal subject matter experts that carried out a review and prepared a draft report of its recommendations as directed by the Act.
+The NIH, FDA, and USDA convened a Working Group of federal subject matter experts that carried out a review and prepared a draft report of its recommendations as directed by the 21st Century Cures Act.
 To identify inconsistent, overlapping, and unnecessarily duplicative regulations and policies, the Working Group:

-- reviewed published reports, communications, and surveys highlighting the regulations and policies that contribute to researchers' administrative burden;
+- reviewed published reports, communications, and surveys highlighting the regulations and policies that contribute to investigators' administrative burden;

 - conducted listening sessions and met with organizations and stakeholders; and